mattmakai/fullstackpython.com/source/content/pages/database.rst

 include graph databases where data is stored in both nodes and edges of a graph.

+Storage schemes for databases vary in complexity.
+SQLite, a database included with Python, creates a single file for all data per database.
+More complicated databases such as Oracle, PostgreSQL, and MySQL are more tightly coupled with the operating system after installation.

 Database resources
 ------------------
 `PostgreSQL <http://www.postgresql.org/>`_ and